 We acknowledge that on-going racism, violence, and multiple inequalities experienced by people of color in our society are the result of the long, relentless, violent history of colonialism in our established practices of governance and socio-economic rule.

 We acknowledge these practices are systemic, by design, and affect every single facet of life in our state and country.
 We further recognize these practices have a significantly unfair impact on people of color.
-We also acknowledge many communities not fitting a colonized image of what is proper are also marginalized.
+We also acknowledge many communities not fitting a colonized image of what is proper are also marginalized, such as LGTBQ communities.

 We acknowledge white fragility, white privilege, and the benefits white people continue to experience simply because of the color of our skin.
 We are determined to do our part to actively engage in on-going efforts to create necessary and lasting change, and finally,